gofish/polyadicts/README.md

 ## Notes

-Some (limited) tests are implemented for basic wire format checks.

 This project is not considered safe to pack or unpack untrusted data.
 A thorough review is planned for the latest API implementation, after which this warning will be removed, but no warranty will be provided.

+Some (limited) tests are implemented for basic wire format checks.
+See the Makefile for convenience in running tests and cleaning the build.

 ## Format